Resources - About Autism

 Autism is a developmental disability that typically appears during the first three years of life.
 It is the result of a neurological disorder that affects the functioning of the brain, and occurs in

-approximately 1 out of every 68 births.
-Autism is five times more prevalent in boys (1 in 42) than girls (1 in 89) and knows no racial, ethnic or social boundaries.
+approximately 1 out of every 36 births.
+Autism is five times more prevalent in boys than girls and knows no racial, ethnic or social boundaries.
 Family income, lifestyle and

 Autism is a brain disorder that affects a person's ability to communicate, to reason, and to interact with others.
 It is a spectrum disorder that affects individuals differently and to varying degrees of severity,